flix/flix/docs/DIDYOUKNOW.md

 - Flix library uses records to for certain function arguments.

-## Ecosystem / Visual Studio Code
+## Ecosystem

 Did you know that:

+- Flix has an official Visual Studio Code extension?

 ## Compiler

 Did you know that:

-- the Flix compiler supports incremental and parallel compilation?

-- The Flix compiler is X lines of the code.

 - Flix has no compiler warnings, only compiler errors.

+- the Flix compiler supports incremental and parallel compilation.

+- the Flix compiler is about 70,000 lines of code.
+The entire Flix project is about 150,000 lines of code.

+- the Flix compiler has more than 11,000 manually written unit tests.

 ## Other

 Did you know that:

-- Flix is developed by programming language researchers at Aarhus University (Denmark) in collaboration with researchers at the University of Waterloo (Canada).
+- Flix is developed by programming language researchers at Aarhus University (Denmark) in collaboration with researchers at the University of Waterloo (Canada) and by a growing open source community.

-- Flix has received grants from the Independent Research Fund Denmark and from Amazon Research.
+- Flix has received grants from the Independent Research Fund Denmark, from Amazon Research, and from the Concordium Foundation.

--